 Charging the device

-It is important to charge the DynaPort MM to ensure maximal measurement capacity.
+It is important to charge the DynaPortd shortly before starting a measurement to ensure maximal measurement capacity.
 If the battery runs empty during the measurement, the measurement will prematurely stop.

 How to charge

-The device can be charged by connecting it to a PC with the supplied USB cable.
+The device can be charged by connecting it to a PC or USB adapter with the supplied USB cable.
 Multiple devices can be charged at once by using a powered USB-hub.
-Charging takes up to 5 hours.
+Charging takes up to 5 hours for MM(+) and 3 hours for DP7 devices.

 Starting a measurement

-The DynaPort MM needs to be programmed in order to measure.
+The DynaPort needs to be programmed in order to measure.

-When you connect a DynaPort MM to your computer a green information tile will appear for each connected device in the Devices tab.
+When you connect a DynaPort to your computer a green (MM & DP7) or brown (MM+) information tile will appear for each connected device in the Devices tab.
 The tile displays the device number (lower left corner), the battery status (upper left corner), and that it is connected via USB (upper right corner).

 Make sure to give Windows some time to recognize the device and install drivers, this will happen automatically.
-Only then can the DynaPort manager connect succesfully to any DynaPort devices.
+Only then the DynaPort Manager can connect successfully to any DynaPort devices.

 Choose a device